scott0123/tinylibrary/README.md

 ## Formats

-tinylibrary currently supports text files with the ".txt" extension.
+tinylibrary currently supports text files with the `.txt` extension.

 Make sure you put this text file somewhere on your iCloud so you can find it.

 ## Other